ZgTong/ZgTong/README.md

 👨‍🎓 Master of Information Technology, University of Melbourne

-:office: Currently working as a full stack intern at Capital Guardian
+:office: I'm looking for front-end and NodeJS full stack jobs and will graduate in July 2022

 :dart: Love front-end development, constantly trying and learning in new fields and technologies